-Puddles across the landscape, downed tree branches, defoliated plants–what needs your attention, and what will rebound on its own?
+Puddles of water across the landscape, downed tree branches, defoliated plants–what needs your attention, and what will rebound on its own?
 A Davey blog reader recently asked us what to do about her two, native black walnut trees that were stripped of their large branches by tornado winds.

 Learn exactly how to help your landscape recover after a big storm and have it look tip-top once again.

-After Storms, Clean Up the Landscape in 7 Steps.
+After Storms, Clean Up The Landscape In 7 Steps

 Before you head outside to tidy the mess, make sure there are no downed power lines or trees leaning on power lines.
 And if there is ice or snow, wait for that to melt before beginning.

 3. Clean up smaller branches.
-If you examined your tree, saw no major structural damage and only a few small branches damaged, you can likely DIY.
+If you examined your tree, saw no major structural damage and only a few small branches were damaged, you can likely DIY.
 The caveat?
 The branches should be less than 2” in diameter and be able to be accessed from the ground without a ladder.
 If that’s the case, grab your tree trimming tools, and remove small damaged branches.

 6. Fix small or large puddles on the lawn.
-If you often spot a small pool in the yard after storms, you’ve got a problem with water runoff in that area.
+If you often spot a small pool in the yard after storms, you’ve got a problem with water draining properly in that area.
 Try planting water-loving shrubs or trees nearby, so they can help soak up that water.
 Or if it’s a larger puddle each time, consider filling in the depression or redirecting the water flow.

 Spot a serious tree issue?
 Click here for a free consultation with your local tree expert!